Particular/docs.particular.net/architecture/azure/messaging.md

 #### When to use Azure Service Bus

-Azure Service Bus may be considered the default messaging choice for Azure.
+Azure Service Bus should be considered the default messaging choice for Azure.
 Alternatives should be considered only when the message size limitations are not sufficient or if a more portable queueing technology is required.

 ### Azure Queue Storage